Miss Sarajevo: Inspiration and composition

 In 1995, U2 and producer Brian Eno wrote "Miss Sarajevo" during the recording sessions for their collaborative album Original Soundtracks 1.
 The lyrics were written in response to "the surreal acts of defiance that had taken place during the siege of Sarajevo".
 One such act was a beauty pageant organized by Bosnian women who planned to fight the war with their "lipstick and heels".
 During the pageant, all of the participants walked onto the stage carrying a banner that said, "Don't let them kill us".
 The winner of the pageant, 17-year-old Inela Nogić, later said the pageant "was a crazy thing to do during a war.
 But we tried to live a normal life.
-It was some kind of a defence mechanism we all had."
+It was some kind of a defense mechanism we all had."
 Years later, Bono said, "It was pure Dada and it deserved to be celebrated in song."
 Of the song's meaning, he said, "Everywhere people had heard their call for help—but help never came.
 That was the feeling.
 I had tried to tackle subjects like this head-on, but I'd learnt a lesson.
 You have to try and make the same points, in a different, less direct, more surrealist way."
 The lyrics protest the war in Bosnia, criticising the international community for its inability to stop the war or help those affected by it.
 Bono went on to say that he felt that these lyrics reflected what the people of Sarajevo were feeling at the time.
 Original Soundtracks 1 is an album of songs based mostly on non-existent films; however, "Miss Sarajevo" is one of four tracks from the album that are based on real films.

 Italian tenor Luciano Pavarotti makes a vocal appearance, singing the opera solo.
 According to Bono, Pavarotti was very fond of the idea of a collaboration.
 Even before "Miss Sarajevo" was conceived, "He had been asking for a song.
 In fact, asking is an understatement.
 He had been crank-calling the house.
 He told me if I didn't write him a song, God would be very cross."
 Anna Coleman, wife of Marc Coleman who works closely with the band, wrote the Italian libretto for the track.
 Roughly translated by Bono, the lyrics read: